This article has been updated from a previous version.

-Want to score a free flight or hundreds of dollars in cash back, just by using your credit card?
-All without having to wait three years to earn the rewards?
+Want to score a free flight or hundreds of dollars in cash back— without waiting three years to earn the credit card rewards?
 Then I’d like to introduce you to credit card churning.

-Churning a credit card is when you sign up for cards that have introductory offers, like $300 worth of travel rewards, or 5% cash back for the first six months.
-You sign up, get approved for the card, earn your bonuses — and then you cancel before the annual fee kicks in.
+Churning a credit card is when you sign up for cards that have attractive introductory offers, like $300 worth of travel rewards, or 5% cash back for the first six months, get approved, earn your bonuses — and then cancel before the annual fee kicks in.

-It’s a much more popular strategy in the U.S., where credit card signup bonuses are ruthlessly competitive, but it’s gaining steam here in Canada.
-You’ll have to work a bit harder for it, and sleuth around for the best deals, but the rewards can more than make up for the time you’ll put in.
+You may have to work a bit harder for it and sleuth around for the best deals, but the rewards can more than make up for the time you’ll put in.

 Before you can churn a single credit card, you need to find offers worthy of earning.
 While you’re not going to find epic blockbuster bonuses, you can still score sweet perks in the range of approximately one or two free flights within North America right off the bat.

-- American Express Gold Card, which comes with a welcome bonus of 25,000 points (which can be transferred to Aeroplan points if that’s what you’re into)
+American Express® Gold Rewards Card: comes with a welcome bonus of 50,000 Membership Rewards® points (which can be transferred to Aeroplan points if that’s what you’re into).

-- Scotiabank American Express Gold Card, which uses the Scotia Rewards program and comes with a welcome bonus of 30,000 points (equivalent to $300 in travel rewards)
+Scotiabank®* Gold American Express® Card: uses the Scotia Rewards program and comes with a welcome bonus of 40,000 Scene+ points (equivalent to $400 in travel rewards).

-The two factors most cards will take into account to give you a "yes or no" answer are your income and your credit score.
+The two factors most credit card companies will take into account are your income and credit score.

 The income requirements for most credit cards are listed on the promotional pages, even if they’re sometimes buried in the fine print.
 You should be able to find a required annual income number in the public information about the card, or at the very least, on the first page of the signup process.

 One requirement that will be harder to find is the minimum credit score you need to qualify.
-Every time you apply for a credit card, you give that company permission to pull your credit report and check to see how creditworthy you are.
+Every time you apply for a credit card, you give that company permission to pull your credit report and check your credit score.
 You can meet every other requirement, but if they see a scary-low score, you’re probably not going to get approved.

-Anything above 600 is considered good, but if you’re under that, you’ll want to work on the fundamentals of improving your credit before you pass go and start churning cards.
+Anything above 600 is considered decent, but if you’re under that, you’ll want to work on the fundamentals of improving your credit before you pass go and start churning cards.
 You’ll have a hard time getting approved otherwise.
-(Don’t know your score?
-You can check it for free here.)

 Once you’re approved and you’ve got the credit card in hand, your next task seems simple enough: hit the minimum spending amount required to earn the introductory bonus.
 However, you’ll need to find a way to do it that won’t derail your overall finances, so this is not a handy excuse to splurge on that new TV or luxury vacation you’ve been eyeing — even if you do need to spend $5,000 in your first three months with the new card.